Berlin Brandenburg Airport (BER)

 • Get notified of delays or train cancellations via push messages.

-Airport button: the right ticket in just two clicks!
+The right ticket in just two clicks!

 All ticket machines in Berlin’s city centre now feature a special airport button with an easy-to-spot airport icon.
 This helps visitors identify the right ticket for their trip to the airport.
 Depending on the machine’s location, the machine will automatically display the correct fare.